-What do you need to do to declare personal bankruptcy and get the legal protection from your creditors provided by the bankruptcy Canada laws?
+What is needed for declaring personal bankruptcy and getting the legal protection you need from your creditors?
 Here are the 7 steps you’ll need to take:

 1. Select a Trustee